-Standard detailing includes priming & painting the unit.
+Standard detailing includes priming & painting the final assembled unit.

-“Extreme” detailing takes the unit down to bare metal.
-Self etching primer is applied then the cast case then sprayed with “cast” paint for a maintenance free finish Other exterior components are taken to bare metal and sealed with a clear sealer most replicating the way they came from the factory and installed on the vehicle.
-Custom colors and finishes such as: Boeshield are available
+“Extreme” detailing takes the unit down to bare metal and each external component is finished prior to assembly.
+Primer is applied to the bare housing then sprayed with “cast” paint for a maintenance free finish.
+Other exterior components are taken to bare metal and sealed with a clear coat to replicate the way they left the factory.
+Custom colors available.

-NOTE: If a unit is non-rebuildable due to damage or extreme rust, the customer is notified of their options:
+NOTE: If a unit is non-rebuildable due to damage or internal corrosion, the customer is notified of their options:

-- Supply the customer with a rebuildable core unit for an additional charge.
-Core charges are generally what you would pay for a unit at a salvage yard
+Supply the customer with a rebuildable core or core component for an additional charge.

 Fast ratio power steering gearbox conversions are available for the following applications (NOTE: If you don’t see your application listed, call 417-374-7627):

 GM cars from the 1960’s and 1970’s (Camaro/Z-28, Firebird Formula/Trans Am, Lemans/GTO/Grand Am/Grand Prix, Cutlass/442, Skylark, Mailbu/Chevelle: A-Body, B-body, F-Body, G-Body etc.)